Niger attack: US convoy separated during ambush, soldier says

 But a US defense official told CNN that the US drones in Niger are not authorized to be armed, which meant the aircraft was unable to conduct airstrikes in support of the troops on the ground.

-Three defense officials told CNN this week that the US military had been seeking the authority to arm its drones in Niger before ambush and is continuing to do so in the attack's aftermath.
+Three defense officials told CNN this week that the US military had been seeking the authority to arm its drones in Niger before the ambush and is continuing to do so in the attack's aftermath.

-"Where are the drones, where is the support when our troops are under fire?," the Nigerien soldier asked while speaking with CNN.

 Armed French Mirage jets arrived about one hour later -- two hours after the troops made initial contact with enemy forces.